Skip to main content Skip to site navigation

 SB 1383 and Edible Food Recovery Requirements

-In partnership with the Sustainability Department, Environmental Health Services offers a program to help businesses and organizations comply with SB 1383 edible food recovery requirements with free hands -on assistance.
+In partnership with the Sustainability Department, Environmental Health Services offers resources to help businesses and organizations comply with SB 1383 edible food recovery requirements.

 Image of Sustainability Department and Environmental Health Services logos side-by-side